bjnath/demodocs/INSTALL.rst

 System package manager
 ------------------------------------------------------------------------------

-It's best to skip the obvious choice of using a Linux package manager to install ``scikit-These install only scikit-image and its dependencies; there also an option to add related packages.These install only scikit-image and its dependencies; there also an option to add related packages.``:
+It's best to skip the obvious choice of using a Linux package manager to install ``scikit-image``:

 - it's probably backlevel